 Drama, joy, disaster, romance, and humor fill this autobiographical novel.
 The young hero travels from a farm, where the crops wouldn’t grow, to towns where this Yiddish-speaking youngster falls in love, studies philosophy with the Jesuits, and becomes an important member of Brazil’s literary world.

 This first English edition includes elucidating historical notes by the translator, Merrie Blocker, a retired U.S. Foreign Service officer.
 They cover the origin of Jewish farming communities in the U.S., Canada, and South America and the contributions of Jews and other immigrants to the development of an avant-garde intellectual center far off the beaten path.

-This post gives a description of the novels and memoirs left to us by Brazilian Jewish Colonization Association colonists.
+This post gives a description of the novels and memoirs left to us by early 20th Century Southern Brazilian farmers.
 They offer fascinating portrayals of Jewish immigrant life.
-The post includes visuals, links to more information and a list of references, including how to find both the original and secondary works in libraries worldwide.
+The post includes visuals, links to more information and a list of references.
+We also include how to find both the original and secondary works in libraries worldwide.
 Continue reading →